dictalabs/vscrawl-user-guide/docs/iframe.md

 ## Integrate vScrawl Using an iFrame

-Once you have the access token and workflow ID, embed the vScrawl editor in your application using an iFrame.
+Once you have the access token and workflow ID, Integrate the vScrawl editor in your application using an iFrame.

 **Sample HTML**